NEWS & UPCOMING EVENTS

-Breaking news!: Interval is a finalist in the prestigious Melbourne Prize for Best Writing Award: http://www.melbourneprize.org/.
-You can vote for Interval in the Civic Choice award for the finalists: http://www.melbourneprize.org/vote/.
-Best of luck to all the finalists!
+Interval was a finalist in the prestigious 2018 Melbourne Prize for Best Writing Award: http://www.melbourneprize.org/.

-My review of David Malouf’s An Open Book (UQP) is forthcoming in the Australian Book Review.
+My review of David Malouf’s An Open Book (UQP) appeared in the December 2018 issue of the Australian Book Review.

-My review of Judith Beveridge's Sun Music: New and Selected Poems is now out in the September 2018 issue of Australian Book Review.
+My review of Judith Beveridge's Sun Music: New and Selected Poems appeared in the September 2018 issue of Australian Book Review.

-A new poem, ‘Recital’, is forthcoming in the November issue of the Australian Book Review.
+A new poem, ‘Recital’, appeared in the November issue of the Australian Book Review.

 My essay, "O Brave New World That Has Such Data In't (Love and Self-Understanding in an Algorithmic Age)" was long-listed for the 2018 ABR Calibre prize.
 A revised version of this essay can be read online in PN Review 242 (https://www.pnreview.co.uk/cgi-bin/scribe?item_id=10272)